Zakaria El Ouahdi

-Zakaria El Ouahdi (زكرياء الواحدي; born 31 December 2001), is a professional footballer who plays as a right winger or a right-back for Belgian Pro League club Genk.
+Zakaria El Ouahdi (زكرياء الواحدي; born 31 December 2001), is a professional footballer who plays as a right winger or a right-back for club Hamburger SV.
 Born in Belgium, he plays for the Morocco national team.

 Early life

 El Ouahdi was born in Hoboken in the Antwerp Province in a family of eight children.
 His parents are of Moroccan descent.

 Club career

 In June 2021, El Ouadhi joined the under-21 side of RWD Molenbeek.
 After good performances, El Ouadhi was regularly invited to train with the first team, and was awarded his first professional contract on 9 September 2021.

 On 14 August 2021, he made his professional debut in Challenger Pro League in RWD Molenbeek's 3–1 victory against Royal Excel Mouscron.
 On 3 October, he scored his first goal in professional, awarding a 2–1 win for his club against Deinze.

 On 12 March 2023, El Ouadhi scored his first career hattrick against Club NXT, offering an important 3–2 win for RWD Molenbeek for their fight for promotion.
 He terminated the 2022–23 season by winning the league with RWD Molenbeek and gained a promotion to the Jupiler Pro League.
 El Ouadhi named was as Molenbeek's player of the season and figured in the league's best XI of the season.

 On 5 September 2023, El Ouahdi signed for Genk on an initial three-year deal with the option for a further twelve months.

+On 1 September 2026, El Ouahdi joined Bundesliga side Hamburger SV.